roselynle/url-shrtn/README.md

 ### Challenges

--   Writing tests e.g. not knowing how to mock a 500 error code
+-   Writing tests e.g. not knowing how to mock a 500 error code or test the short url since it searches the db for the corresponding long url
--   Not being able to get it to work with www. formatted URLs
+-   Not being able to get it to work with www formatted URLs

 ## Bugs